DIALANG: Fourteen languages

 The current version of DIALANG provides tests in Danish, Dutch, English, Finnish, French, German, Greek, Italian, Portuguese, Spanish, Swedish, Irish, Icelandic, and Norwegian.
 It is a web-based project, and the system can be downloaded from its website free of charge.
 Users must have an Internet connection in order to use the software.

 DIALANG offers separate test for reading, writing, listening, grammatical structures and vocabulary.
 DIALANG provides test instructions, controls, help pages, explanations, self-assessment statements, test results, feedback and advice in all 14 languages.

 These tests enable the users to become aware of their strengths and weaknesses.
 The tests are offered across a wide range of proficiency levels from beginners to advanced.
 Due to the limitations of the test design, DIALANG has not yet developed effective methods to test speaking and writing.
 Users should note that DIALANG uses an indirect approach to assess written tasks: many writing tasks in DIALANG resemble reading, vocabulary or grammar tasks.
 Users are given the opportunity to write to complete some tasks; however, they may be limited to just a few words.

 Purpose

 DIALANG is not intended to be used for certification purposes.
 It is not designed to certify language proficiency.
-The purpose of DIALANG is to offer information regarding a test takers strengths and weaknesses in a language.
-DIALANG suggest that its system will be most valuable to teachers, language teaching institutions, institutions running independent language learning schemes, and in institutions interest in promoting language proficiency among their staff.
+The purpose of DIALANG is to offer information regarding a test taker's strengths and weaknesses in a language.
+DIALANG suggest that its system will be most valuable to teachers, language teaching institutions, institutions running independent language learning schemes, and in institutions interested in promoting language proficiency among their staff.